SEI-2121/blltn-brd/README.md

 # blltn-brd
-A new revolution in porfolio websites
+A new revolution in porfolio websites.

+## Tech Stack
+ - Django
+ - React
+ - Postgres